Chat, teams, channels, & apps in Microsoft Teams

 Will I need to configure conditional access for Teams?

 IT pros working in education can take advantage of Teams for Education, which comes with a number of capabilities that have been tailored to meet education-specific scenarios for students, faculty, and the wider business.

 |Will I use EDU-specific Teams templates?||To learn more about Teams for Education, see Microsoft Education governance FAQ for admins.|

 |Will I deploy scoped search?||To set up Teams for EDU, see Quickstart - Teams for Education admins.|

 |Will I integrate Teams with the School Data Sync service to provision user accounts?||Teams resources for Education admins|

 Government - GCC considerations

-The use of Microsoft 365 for Government - GCC (government certificate of competency) is appropriate to meet the requirements of IT pros who are driving deployments of Office 365 in US federal, state, local, tribal, or territorial government entities or other entities that handle data that’s subject to government regulations and requirements.
+The use of Office 365 for Government - GCC (Government Community Cloud) is appropriate to meet the requirements of IT pros who are driving deployments of Office 365 in US federal, state, local, tribal, or territorial government entities or other entities that handle data that's subject to government regulations and requirements.